PalMachulla/Publo/NODE_DOCUMENTATION.md

 ### 1. Story Book Node 📖

 **Purpose**: Link copyright-free books to your story as source material, inspiration, or style references.

+> **Agent Vision**: Story Book Nodes will become literary analysis agents capable of extracting themes, patterns, and stylistic elements from source material.
+They'll provide intelligent recommendations and apply literary techniques to your story generation.

 **Features**:
 - Search and select from public domain books via Open Library API